jimmygasser/pinnfluid/README.md

 A steady-RANS surrogate that predicts the 3D wind and pressure field around built structures embedded in real terrain, in seconds instead of hours.
-The model is a two-stage cascade: a Stage-1 background over the full domain at about 30 m resolution, refined by a Stage-2 network over the region of interest at about 0.5 m resolution.
+The model is a two-stage cascade.
+A Stage 1 background over the full domain at about 30 m resolution, refined by a Stage 2 network over the region of interest at about 0.5 m resolution.
 Two architectures are provided:

 - **Hybrid cascade** — a point-wise MLP head with a 2D CNN terrain encoder and